xzcube/test/README.md

 # test
-This is a testing repository hello word
+This repository records my learning process of data structure and algorithm